claudioperez/OpenSeesRT/SRC/README.md

-CONTENTS:

-As to the organisation: For every class i provide there will eventually be 3 files, a class.h, a class.C and a latex class.tex file. all files are in the following subdirectories:
+All files are in the following subdirectories:

 <dl>

 <dt><a href="./element"><code>element</code></a></dt>
 <dd>contains the element classes, all in subdirectories, i.e. the
-Truss.h and Truss.C files are in a subdirectory truss.
+`Truss.h` and `Truss.C` files are in a subdirectory `truss/`.
 </dd>

 <dt><a href="./domain"><code>domain</code></a></dt>